Guest OS File Indexing

-To facilitate browsing and searching for guest OS files in backup, select the Enable guest file system indexing check box.
-This setting will provide, in particular, advanced search capabilities when viewing guest OS files and performing 1-Click file restore using Enterprise Manager web UI.
-If indexing is disabled, you will be able to use only quick search within the selected restore point.
+To facilitate browsing and searching for guest OS files in backups, select the Enable guest file system indexing check box.
+This setting provides, in particular, advanced search capabilities when viewing guest OS files and performing 1-Click file restore using Enterprise Manager web UI.
+If indexing is disabled, you can only use quick search within the selected restore point.

-For proper Linux system indexing, Veeam Backup & Replication requires several utilities to be installed on the Linux machines: mlocate, gzip, and tar.
-If these utilities are not found, you will be prompted to deploy them to support index creation.
+For proper file indexing of Linux machines, Veeam Backup & Replication requires several utilities to be installed on the machines: mlocate, gzip, and tar.
+If these utilities are not found, you are prompted to deploy them to support index creation.

 To provide granular indexing options for individual machines:

 - In the Guest File System Indexing Options window, select a machine from the list and click Edit.